 The FCC’s rules require that stations limit the amount of “commercial matter” appearing in children’s programs to 12 minutes per clock hour on weekdays and 10.5 minutes per clock hour on the weekend.
 In addition to commercial spots, website addresses displayed during children’s programming and promotional material must comply with a four-part test or they will be considered “commercial matter” and counted against the commercial time limits.
 In addition, the content of some websites whose addresses are displayed during programming or promotional material are subject to host-selling limitations.
 Program promos also qualify as “commercial matter” unless they promote (i) children’s educational/informational programming, or (ii) other age-appropriate programming appearing on the same channel.
 Licensees must prepare supporting documents to demonstrate compliance with these limits on a quarterly basis.

-For commercial stations, proof of compliance with these commercial limitations must be placed in the public inspection file by the tenth day of the calendar quarter following the quarter during which the commercials were aired.
-Consequently, this proof of compliance should be placed in your public inspection file by April 10, 2018, covering programming aired during the months of January, February, and March 2018.
+For commercial stations, proof of compliance with these commercial limitations must be placed in their Public Inspection File by the tenth day of the calendar quarter following the quarter during which the commercials were aired.
+Consequently, this proof of compliance should be placed in your Public Inspection File by April 10, 2019, covering programming aired during the months of January, February and March 2019.

 Documentation to show that the station has been complying with this requirement can be maintained in several different forms:

 - Stations may, but are not obligated to, keep program logs in order to comply with the commercial limits rules.
 If the logs are kept to satisfy the documentation requirement, they must be placed in the station’s Public Inspection File.
 The logs should be reviewed by responsible station officials to be sure they reflect compliance with both the numerical and content requirements contained in the rules.